The impact of local noise recorded at the ET candidate sites on the signal to noise ratio of CBC gravitational wave signals for the ET triangle configuration: Data

 \subsection{Astrophysical Sources}

 The parameters for IMBH and BNS mergers are taken from the catalog \cite{cobacatalog} used to produce the results of \cite{coba}, which considers a set of sources spanning one year between the mock dates 01-01-2030 and 12-31-2030.
 For what concerns BBH, the catalog results from the mixture of BBH from isolated binary evolution, dynamical formation in young, globular and nuclear star clusters.
 Masses, spins, redshifts and luminosity distances have been obtained with the open-source code FASTCLUSTER \cite{fastcluster}.
-For this work, we select the events that satisfy the following conditions: \begin{itemize} \item BBH with at least one source frame component mass above 100 $M_{\bigodot}$; \item BBH with both source frame component mass above 100 $M_{\bigodot}$; \item BBH with a total mass above 100 $M_{\bigodot}$. \end{itemize} for a total of $\simeq 10^3$ events.
-Figure \ref{fig:time_to_merge} shows the distribution of the time to the merger at $10\rm\, Hz$ for these events.
+For this work, we select BBH with at least one source frame component mass above 100 $M_{\bigodot}$, for a total of $\simeq 10^3$ events.
+Figure \ref{fig:time_to_merge} (blue histogram) shows the distribution of the time to the merger, calculated numerically from the waveforms, at $10\rm\, Hz$ for these events.
 We note that once left the frequency band considered in this work, most events have less than $0.5\rm\, s$ before merging.
-On the other hand Figure \ref{fig:time_spent} shows the time spent in the $[2,10]\rm\,Hz$ range and points out how most of the time IMBH lie in this bandwidth before the merger.
+On the other hand Figure \ref{fig:time_spent} (blue histogram) shows the time spent in the $[2,10]\rm\,Hz$ range and points out how most of the time IMBH lie in this bandwidth before the merger.

 For BNS mergers, the source frame masses of the two objects are sampled uniformly in the interval $[1.1; 2.5] \rm M_{\bigodot}$ so that $m_1>m_2$.
 Redshifts and luminosity distances are taken from \cite{santoliquido21}.
-Since \cite{cobacatalog} contains $\mathcal{O}( 7\times 10^5)$ BNS events, to limit the computational cost and time of the analysis we randmly sample, using a logarithmic distribution in redshift to privilege closer - therefore stronger - signals, $10^3$ events at $z < 1.5$.
+Since \cite{cobacatalog} contains $\mathcal{O}( 7\times 10^5)$ BNS events, to limit the computational cost and time of the analysis we randomly sample, using a logarithmic distribution in redshift to privilege closer - therefore stronger - signals, $10^3$ events at $z < 1.5$.
 As mentioned, the BNS signal should reach $SNR \geq 12$ to issue an early warning between 20 hours and 1 hour before the merger.
-Figure \ref{fig:bns_time_to_merge} shows the distribution of the time to the merger at $10\rm\, Hz$ for the selected BNS events.
+Figure \ref{fig:time_to_merge} (orange histogram) shows the distribution of the time to the merger at $10\rm\, Hz$ for the selected BNS events.
 We note that, once left the [2,10] Hz frequency band, most events have less than $20\rm\,{min}$ before merger.
-Figure \ref{fig:bns_time_spent} shows the time spent in the $[2,10]\rm\,Hz$ range.
+Figure \ref{fig:time_spent} (orange histogram) shows the time spent in the $[2,10]\rm\,Hz$ range.
 The relevance of this bandwidth is apparent, since several hours are spent here.

 For both IMBH and BNS, the sky position and coalescence phase are sampled uniformly in the entire sky and between $[0, 2\pi]$, respectively.
 The inclination angle is sampled from a uniform distribution between $[-\pi,\pi]$ and the polarization angle is sampled uniformly in the interval $[0,\pi]$.
 For simplicity, we are also assuming the circular orbit case.
 Moreover, to take redshift into account, source frame masses are converted into the detector frame as $m_{det} = m_{sour}(1+z)$.